javiearth/git-course/git-course.md

 *If you want to work with GitHub is important that you use one of the email addresses you have verified in your GitHub account.
 GitHub uses email addresses to link all your contributions to your profile.*

-### 1.5 Starting a version control of your project.
+### 1.5 Starting a version control of your project

 Create a new directory with the name of our project: awesome-recipes ( $ mkdir awesome-recipes ).
 Change to the directory you've just created ( $ cd awesome-recipes ) and write: